Risk Information

 Introduction

-• * The business risks described below are based on information as of the end of December 2024.
+• * The business risks described below are based on information as of the end of December 2025.

 The Group recognizes the potential occurrence of these significant risks, as well as other minor risks, and undertakes risk control measures such as identifying and assessing management risks, implementing countermeasures, obtaining insurance coverage, conducting credit management, establishing specialized departments, and formulating regulations.
 These efforts are aimed at both preventing the occurrence of risks and ensuring appropriate responses in the event they materialize.
-Additionally, any forward-looking statements mentioned in this document are based on the Group's judgments as of the end of the current consolidated fiscal year.
+Additionally, any forward-looking statements mentioned in this document are based on the Company's judgments as of the end of the current consolidated fiscal year.

 Relationship with GMO Internet Group